Yoga Therapy

 Where do appointments take place?

 You can either come to my home studio in Chorlton south Manchester, if that is convenient.
-However, as my approach to yoga therapy is predominantly talking as opposed to physical movement it works really well over video call so we can work together wherever you are in the UK or further afield.
+However, as my approach to yoga therapy is predominantly talking as opposed to physical demands of a group yoga class it works really well over video call, so we can work together wherever you are in the UK or further afield.

 How much does it cost?